1933 Iraqi parliamentary election: Background

 Al-Said subsequently held a meeting with his party's leadership on 10 October.
 The leadership issued a statement denouncing the dissolution and decided to send a memorandum to Faisal, claiming that the dissolution was illegitimate.
 Faisal tried to keep al-Said away from Iraq by appointing him as the country's representative to the League of Nations on 16 November 1932.

-Election process

 Shawkat's government had four months from the date of parliament's dissolution to hold new elections in accordance with article 40 of the constitution.
 Therefore, the government selected 10 December 1932 as the date for electing the secondary voters that would elect the new parliament deputies early in 1933.